jakroth/mega65_OS/README.md

-This is a rudimentary operating system for the Mega65 (a modern offshoot of the Commodore 64).
+This is a rudimentary operating system I wrote for the Mega65 (a modern offshoot of the Commodore 64).

 Built for the topic Operating Systems in 2019 at Flinders University.